rupal11/DS_Algo_Practice_Question/README.md

 # DS_Algo_Practice_Question

-This repository will contain practise question of data structure and alogrithm with there solution.
+This repository will contain practise question of data structure and alogrithm with their solution.
-It's content are
+It contains

-1. Recursion
+1. Recursion : It contains solution using both recursion and iteration. a Sum of n natural no. b Factorial